 If you live in New York you have probably heard of the infamous Milk Bar store.
-Even if you don’t live in New York, the Milk Bar store has gained critical acclaim and has become a famous name for foodies and those with a sweet tooth alike.
+Even if you don’t live in New York, the Milk Bar store has gained critical acclaim.
+It has become a famous name among foodies and those with a sweet tooth alike.
 Christina Tossi is the mastermind baker behind it all, and boy does she know what she is doing.

 Milk bar is infamous for its soft serve ice cream, cookies, crack pie and of course the beloved birthday cake.
 Before going fully vegan, I tried several of their goodies and was beyond impressed, but I’ve always wanted to try THE cake!!